-Sociologist, Research Fellow, CNRS
+Sociologist, research director, CNRS

-After having worked for a few years on the history of military training (Le Corps militaire.
-Politique et pédagogie en démocratie [The military corps – Politics and pedagogy in democracy], 1983), a first study focused on the dissemination of these collective representations in France through transformations in competition, in entrepreneurship, and in consumption (Le Culte de la performance [The performance cult], 1991), a second study focused on the rise of a new culture of mental suffering (L'Individu incertain [The Uncertain Individual], 1995), a third consisted of a case study showing connections between new ways of acting and enduring in society through the lens of depression (La Fatigue d'être soi.
-Dépression et société, 1998, translated into six languages [English translation: The Weariness of the Self: Diagnosing the History of Depression in the Contemporary Age, 2009]).
+After having worked for several years on the history of military training (The Military Corps.
+Politics and Pedagogy in a Democracy, 1983), a first book was on the dissemination of these collective representations in France through transformations in competition, the entrepreneurial spirit and consumption (“The Cult of Performance”, 1991).
+A second publication was on the rise of a new culture of mental suffering (“The Uncertain Individual”, 1995).
+A third one consisted of a case study using depression to link the new ways of acting and suffering in society (“The Weariness of the Self.
+Depression and Society”, 1998, translated into six languages).

-My approach then evolved to a comparative approach.
-My latest book, La Société du malaise [The malaise society],2010 (translated into Italian and German) dealt with the psychoanalytical version of the autonomous condition in its US and French varieties by questioning the canonical topic of the opposition between the individual and society.
-A book on cognitive neuroscience as a social phenomenon is in progress.
-It tackles the neuroscientific version of the autonomous condition through another broad canonical topic: the opposition between biological and social factors.
+My approach then evolved towards a comparative approach.
+My preceding book, “La Société du malaise” (2010, translated into Italian and German) dealt with the psychoanalytic version of the condition of independence – in its American and French variants – by questioning the canonical theme of the opposition between the individual and society.
+“La Mécanique des Passions.
+Cerveau, comportement, society” (2018) attacks the neuroscientific version of the condition of independence using another important canonical theme, the opposition between the biological and the social.